richardscull/richardscull/README.md

 - [WebDiscordStatus](https://github.com/richardscull/WebDiscordStatus) - Simple webpage that allows people to check your Discord status quickly and easily.
 - [RichardsMusicBot](https://github.com/richardscull/RichardsMusicBot) - Discord bot for playing music from youtube and spotify!
 (It has sweet design and cool features)
 - [RichardsDiscordBot](https://github.com/richardscull/RichardsCoffeeShop) - Discord bot which originally had music commands, but now it's more focused on commands for game called "osu!".
+- [RichardsBlog](https://github.com/richardscull/RichardsBlog) - My personal blog page.
+Currently work in progress.